applicaster/developer.applicaster.com/book/ui-builder/API.md

 `styles` - An optional section in the screen configuraiton with Dictionary of the component styles, it includes mandatory fields per component, if exist.

-`hooks`: An optional section in the screen configuraiton with two array attributes: `preload_plugins` and `postload_plugins`:
+`hooks`: An optional section in the screen configuraiton with one array attributes: `preload_plugins`:
 	* `preload_plugins` -  An array of the screens/plugins to be loaded them before the screen
-	* `postload_plugins` -  An array of the screens/plugins to be loaded after the screen load

 Here is the example:
 ```